adjsky/adjsky/README.md

 ## <img src="/wave.gif" width="40px" alt=""/> Hi there

-My name is Kirill and I am a fullstack web developer with focus on backend.
+My name is Kirill and I am a fullstack web developer with focus on frontend.
 Currently I am living in :scream_cat:Saint-Petersburg and studying at university.

 ### :monocle_face: Tech & Tools